sergeiown/Encryption_Variations/README.md

 2. Enter the text to encode and decode or use input.txt (for the *FromFile.js script).
 3. The results are displayed in the console, the session history is saved to the output.txt file.

+*A web version of the application is now also available: https://sergeiown.github.io/Encryption_Variations/*

 ## XOR Interface:

 **Functionality:**.